 MAER-Net is an international network of scholars committed to improving economic science through meta-analysis.
 The purpose of our network is to serve as a clearinghouse for research in meta-analysis and economics and to improve the communication among scholars in this rapidly growing field.

 DeLMAR will host the MAER-Net Colloquium 2018, October 4th to 6th, 2018.
 More details coming soon.

 The Faculty of Business and Law will host the 2018 Meta-Analysis of Economics Research Network (MAER-Net) Colloquium from 4th to 6th October 2018.
 MAER-NET is an open international network of scholars committed to providing economic and social sciences through meta-analysis.
 We look forward to seeing you at Deakin!
 More details coming soon.

 Tom Stanley gave an invited keynote lecture, “Meta-Analysis in the Social Science: An Introduction,’ at the “Frontiers of Transition Economics” conference at Kyoto University in Kyoto, Japan.
 The workshop was sponsored by the Kyoto Institute of Economic Research.

-Tom Stanley also gave a meta-analysis seminar at the Institute of Economic Research at Hitotsubashi University in Tokyo.
+Tom Stanley gave a meta-analysis seminar at the Institute of Economic Research at Hitotsubashi University in Tokyo in 2016.

 Databases, publications, methods and working papers